 Garden photography watch and learn

 When it comes to photography one can learn a lot by just sitting and watching other photographers.
 I’ve done this on many occasions and always reaped the benefits.
-For instance if you are out photographing and you see another photographer watch them and see what they are photographing and how they are doing it.
-On one occasion I did this and after they had gone went to their spot found and discovered a new angle from which to take a picture.
+For instance, if you are out photographing and you see another photographer, watch them and see what they are photographing and how they are doing it.
+On one occasion I did this and after they had gone, went to their spot and discovered a new angle from which to take a picture.

 You can also use it as an opportunity to critique their technique and compare it to your own.
-I tried this as I was photographing the bees and crocuses in Soaperie gardens .
-As I did so I saw many people roll up and take photographs of the crocuses.
-Out of about twenty people only one other photographer spent a long time studying what was going on and walking round looking for new angles.
-One thing I did notice was that nobody apart from yours truly spent anytime laying down taking picture at flower high level.
+I tried this as I was photographing the bees and crocuses in Soaperie Gardens .
+As I did so, I saw many people roll up and take photographs of the crocuses.
+Out of about twenty people, only one other photographer spent a long time studying what was going on and walking round looking for new angles.
+One thing I did notice was that nobody apart from yours truly, spent anytime laying down, taking a picture at flower level.
 Taking your time can make the difference between a snapshot and a photograph.

 Daffodils in Bloom

-I must admit the break became too much and after three days I set to work in my sons’ garden as I told him I needed ‘feel the soil in my hands’.
-I know sad but true although I’m sure you understand.
-Any way as I wandered around The both cities and was comforted to see some flowers brightening up the urban landscape.
-So if you do ever get stranded in a big city keep a look out for our flowering friends.
+I must admit, the break became too much and after three days, I set to work in my son’s garden, as I told him I needed to ‘feel the soil in my hands’.
+I know, sad but true, although I’m sure you understand.
+Anyway, as I wandered around both cities, I was comforted to see some flowers brightening up the urban landscape.
+So if you do ever get stranded in a big city, keep a look out for our flowering friends.

 Gardening on High

 I’m always interested in the work of other gardeners and while in Leeds I noticed a chap gardening up a ladder.
 It looked a bit of a precarious occupation and I’ve got to say I wouldn’t want to swap jobs, but much respect to this chap for making Leeds a brighter place.